esa/spacecreator/README.md

 `        templating/templatehighlighter.cpp \`<br>
 `        templating/xmlhighlighter.cpp \`<br>
 `        templating/templatesyntaxhelpdialog.cpp`
 *  Write a successor of `AbstractExportableObject` as a lightweight wrapper to export your QObject-derived objects.
-Use implementation of `ExportableAADLObject` and its successors as a reference.
+Use implementation of `ExportableIVObject` and its successors as a reference.
 *  Create exportable an object, cast it to `QVariant` and append it in `QHash<QString, QVariantList>` by using a `groupName()` as a key.
 Then invoke `StringTemplate::parseFile()` for parsing a template.
 Use implementation of `XmlDocExporter` from *src/libs/libiveditor/* as a reference.

 # Import of existing editors